 Our delivery was scheduled for Sunday afternoon between 3.00pm and 5.00pm.
 At 3.17pm a Courier Post van pulled up with a driver kitted out in a My Food Bag polo shirt.
 He cheerfully brought a box and bag of My Food Bag goodies to my door and greeted me with “Hello, you must be a new customer?
 Enjoy!
 See you next week!”
 The driver wasn’t even out of our driveway when my phone beeped with a text from My Food Bag saying “enjoy the goodness, if you have any questions, give us a ring”.
 It was like a Domino’s pizza delivery, only more thrilling.
 As someone who has trained in customer service and sales for a living, I was thinking that My Food Bag is nailing their customer service and PR so far.

 After pouring over the delivered ingredients and recipes I elected to keep the storage side of things simple: I placed all the grocery ingredients (coconut milk, pre-measured rice, spices etc) and vegetables/fruit not requiring refrigeration in a large salad bowl and popped these in the pantry.
 All the food requiring refrigeration went into the silver delivery /chiller box with the lid cut off, and placed on a cleared out shelf in the fridge.
 My logic is this: The easier it is to find the ingredients, the easier the food preparation will be.
 My husband is impatient and doesn’t enjoy cooking: If he has to hunt around in the fridge or pantry for ingredients, there’s a danger his wheels will fall off and he won’t cook.
 Therefore it’s imperative to create an easy cooking experience so he’ll do it again!
 (I know I’m out at least one night this week and the cooking will fall to him!).
+I hear that my friend has even used a bunch of these in ingredients in a microwave stew.
+This friend found his microwave through this list of the best microwaves and was so pleased with the results.

 I’m clearly food motivated, I woke up full of beans, excited for dinner.
 Bring on Monday (this is quite a novel experience, springing out of bed with alacrity on a Monday morning).